16 Different Types of Christmas Trees (With Pictures)

 The Bruce blues is an extremely popular Christmas tree due to the blue-tinted needles and relatively robust growing range.
 It usually grows to only about 50 feet tall and has densely packed deep green branches.

 12. Norway Spruce Tree

 You can find the Norway Spruce tree throughout Europe, and it is notable for its branches that hang down and dark green color.
 It’s a popular Christmas tree in many countries, including in the United States.

 13. White Spruce Tree

 The White Spruce tree has one of the widest ranges in North America, growing all through Canada and the United States.
 Since it is so easy to find, it’s also one of the more popular Christmas trees.
 It’s a hardy tree that grows in most soils and keeps its needles for quite a while after you cut it down.

 14. Arizona Cypress Tree

 The Arizona Cypress is native to the southwestern United States and parts of Mexico.
 He usually grows naturally in large groups and can get to be 80 feet tall.
 Needles are generally gray or green.

 15. Leyland Cypress Tree

 The Leyland cypress tree is a fast-growing tree variety for tree farms.
 It can grow more than three feet each year, and it has a deep green color that’s perfect for decorating.
 People also use it to create privacy barriers between properties.

 16. Red Cedar Tree

 The Eastern Red Cedar is a slow-growing tree with a bushy appearance and strong branches.
 It usually grows to about 60 feet and is a popular Christmas tree, especially in Oklahoma, Arkansas, and Missouri.

-As you can see, there are several species of Christmas tree that you can use in your home.
+As you can see, there are several different species of Christmas tree that you can use in your home.
 Many times, choosing a variety that isn’t local can give you the change you are looking for, so if you live in the Eastern United States, selecting a Noble Fir or the Scots Pine will provide you with something you’re not used to seeing.
 We like the Blue Spruce because it’s easy to find, has a nice color, and stands out next to the others.